-A Tale of Two Cultures: Escape Your Comfort Zone Teaching English Abroad< Back to the TEFL News
+A Tale of Two Cultures: Escape Your Comfort Zone Teaching English Abroad

 As a Program Advisor at BridgeTEFL, I was often asked if I’ve taught overseas myself and where.
 When I revealed that I taught English in Costa Rica and Morocco, I usually got a natural next question: how did those two places compare?
 While most people can imagine life in Costa Rica with its toucans, salsa dancing and laid-back, pura vida culture, Morocco is more of a mystery.
 I chose to go there because I wanted something totally different, and of course I got it!

 In some ways, Morocco was just like I’d pictured it.
 I drank mint tea in sidewalk cafes, shopped for spices in the winding souks and ate couscous on Fridays with my students.
 Five times a day a call to prayer could be heard throughout the city, stopping people in their tracks to drop and pray, or sending them streaming silently into the many mosques.
 Though I felt like an outsider with my light hair and strange American ways (“You live alone?”), I found the culture unlike anything I had experienced before, and fascinating to observe.